fex01/servicenow-notes/sn-discovery.md

     - Example: WMI Probe triggers Windows - Classify probe
     - Windows - Classify probe queries a series of WMI fields on the target device
     - Payload results are processed by Windows - Classify Sensor script
-    - Payload results compared to the Cl Classification lists
+    - Payload results compared to the CI Classification lists
   - Computer/Server devices are classified by the operating system
   - Network devices classified based on routing/ switching/printing
   - relevant records - example Windows